Understanding 403(b) Plans

 Process of IRA rollovers

-If you decide to move forward with a rollover, you’ll need to select a new provider for custody of your account, initiate the rollover, and complete any necessary paperwork from either your former employer or the receiving financial institution.
+If you decide to move forward with a rollover, you’ll need to select a new provider for custody of your account, initiate the rollover, and complete any necessary paperwork from either your previous employer or the receiving financial institution.

 It’s important to carefully review your new IRA account provider’s terms and conditions, as well as any account fees that may apply.
 Also, remember that rollovers to an IRA are not considered IRA contributions, so you won’t have to worry about the annual limits here.